Ejobs/capacitor-piano-dmp/README.md

 # capacitor-piano-dmp

-Piano Dmp integration for Capacitor JS
+Piano Dmp integration for Capacitor JS.
+For now it supports only sendPageView events.

 ## Install